presidentbeef/brat/docs/enumerable.md

 >_enum_.find { _obj_ | _block_ }

 Returns the first object for which the block returns true.

+### max
+> _enum_.max

+Returns maximum value in enumerable.
+All items in the enumerable must be comparable.

+### min
+> _enum_.min

+Returns minimum value in enumerable.
+All items in the enumerable must be comparable.

 ### select
 >_enum_.select { _obj_ | _block_ }